Barcelona – Costa Brava: Sun, Sea and Culture

 This is a trip of a lifetime and we know there are many things you’d like to know more about.

 We care deeply about the wellbeing of our guests and our trip follows all local regulations.
-We require our guests to be fully vaccinated to join the tour so that we ensure the safety of everyone on the trip.
+We require guests who develop a cough or cold-like symptoms to use a mask and separate themselves from the rest of the guests.
+COVID testing is not mandatory though it will be encouraged.

 Most travelers do not need a visa for Spain.
 In cases where a Schengen visa is required it will be issued by the Spanish embassy in your country of origin.